Return to the ‘About Oberlin’ page.

 The performing arts at Oberlin utilize the Sophronia Brooks Hall Auditorium for theater and opera productions and the Warner Center for the Performing Arts for theater and dance classes and productions.
 Finney Chapel is available for concerts, lectures, and performances of various kinds.
 It houses the Kay Africa Memorial Organ, which was built by C.B.
 Fisk, Inc., of Gloucester, Massachusetts, and installed in 2000.
 Other pipe organs on the Oberlin campus include a three-manual Flentrop organ in Warner Concert Hall and a two-manual Brombaugh organ in Fairchild Chapel in Bosworth Hall.

-The Carnegie Building houses the Department of Geosciences classrooms and laboratories along with a number of student and advisor support offices: the Academic Advising Resource Center/Registrar, the Office of Financial Aid, and the Student Accounts Office.
+The Carnegie Building houses the Department of Geosciences classrooms and laboratories along with a number of student and advisor support offices: the Academic Advising Resource Center / Office of the Registrar, the Office of Financial Aid, and the Student Accounts Office.
 The Office of Equity, Diversity, and Inclusion, which serves both students and employees, is also located in Carnegie.

 The Adam J. Lewis Center for Environmental Studies opened in January of 2000.
 The building and landscape design intentionally provide a one-of-a-kind learning environment through the adoption of multiple integrated net-zero technologies.
 These include solar PV electrical generation, ground-source heating and cooling through the use of wells and heat pumps, and a “Living Machine” for the treatment of wastewater.
 All these systems operate on site.
 On an annual basis, the photovoltaic solar array on the roof and above the parking lot are designed to allow the center to meet all or most of its energy needs.
 The “Living Machine” is an ecologically engineered, wastewater treatment plant that internally recycles all the wastewater produced in the center.
 Annually, more than 70% of the water used within the Lewis Center has already been through the Center at least once.
 Additionally, ecological restoration, permaculture, agroforestry, and organic gardening are demonstrated within the center’s landscape, which includes a restored wetland ecosystem, a fruit orchard, experimental hazelnut orchard, and a household-scale organic garden.
 The center is a living laboratory that showcases sustainable environmentally efficient building technologies and operating systems.
 The Lewis Center has won major architectural awards and has attracted considerable national and international attention.